particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 On Particle devices, control requests can be made of encrypted BLE, and also can be done over USB using the same control request format.
 There are many control requests defined that include many features beyond Wi-Fi configuration.

 There is also an application-defined control request.
 This allows your application to implement a custom control request handler that accepts requests either from BLE or USB.
 This is handy if you need to configure things beyond the Particle-defined control requests.
 You define your own payload; we recommend using JSON for it as it's often easier to handle than protobufs.
 The Tracker uses this to allow control functions like enter shipping mode to be made by USB, BLE, or by Particle.function.

+Since BLE provisioning mode work even when your application firmware is running, this provides a way for your mobile app to communicate with your devices over BLE, in addition to being able to communicate over the cloud.

 Additional information can be found in: